 Courses 331 and 332 may be credited in the Dutch department.
 They are of great benefit to teachers and students of history and literature.

+228. Penmanship Two hours

-Two hours 228.
-PENMANSHIP Manuscript and cursive writing.
+Manuscript and cursive writing.
 Theory and practice.
 No credit.
 For prospective teachers in elementary grades.

+301. Industrial Art

-Three hours 301.
-INDUSTRIAL ART Art education in the elementary school will be treated in the manner of Mathias' The Teaching of Art.
-Three hours 302.
-HANDCRAFT The course is arranged to work out craft problems related to elementary grades.
+Art education in the elementary school will be treated in the manner of Mathias' The Teaching of Art.

+302. Handcraft Three hours

+The course is arranged to work out craft problems related to elementary grades.
 Prerequisite 301.

-Three hours 303.
-CREATIVE EXPERIENCE IN THE ARTS This course is planned particularly for the classroom teacher.
+303. CREATIVE EXPERIENCE IN THE ARTS Three hours

+This course is planned particularly for the classroom teacher.
 It will consist of illustrated lectures, discussions on both art and education and experience in working with art materials.

+304. ART APPRECIATION

-Three hours 304.
-Art Appreciation This course will consist of lectures, reading, and a study of art objects, paintings, pottery, textiles, etc. 8There will be a limited amount of hand work centering on individual problems.
-Three hours 331.
-FLEMISH PAINTING A course in the Flemis and Dutch primitives and Italianizers, followed by a discussion of the Flemish Renaissance painters with emphasis on Rubens and Van Dyck.
+This course will consist of lectures, reading, and a study of art objects, paintings, pottery, textiles, etc. There will be a limited amount of hand work centering on individual problems.

+331. FLEMISH PAINTING

+A course in the Flemish and Dutch primitives and Italianizers, followed by a discussion of the Flemish Renaissance painters with emphasis on Rubens and Van Dyck.
 The course is analytical as well as historical.
 Lectures, collateral reading, and reports.
 Not open to Freshmen.

-Three hours 332.
-DUTCH PAINTING A course in Dutch painting from the Renaissance to modern times.
+332. DUTCH PAINTING

+A course in Dutch painting from the Renaissance to modern times.
 The emphasis is placed on the seventeenth century.
 Lectures, collateral reading, and reports.
 Not open to Freshmen.

+Bible

-Bible 101.
-INTRODUCTION TO THE BOOKS OF THE BIBLE Two hours A general introduction to the Bible as a whole, in which its origin, nature, canonicity, authority, organic unity, revelation and inspiration, and related subjects are investigated.
+101. Introduction to the Books of the Bible Two hours

+A general introduction to the Bible as a whole, in which its origin, nature, canonicity, authority, organic unity, revelation and inspiration, and related subjects are investigated.
 A specific introduction, inquiring into the contents, historical setting, literary form, and especially the permanent ethical and religious values of a few of the individual books.
-Two hours

-102. INTRODUCTION TO THE BOOKS OF THE BIBLE Two Continuation of 101.
+102. Introduction to the Books of the Bible Two hours Continuation of 101.

-105. OLD TESTAMENT HISTORY